LosManos/VacheTache/README.md

 	KaosKo(long? seed = null);
 	KaosKo(Func<int,int> hashCodeFunc, long seed);

+#### Examples

+	var kk = new KaosKo();
+	var address = kk.String("ADR-");
+	// address is now somethign like "ADR-kdIChE".

 ### PseudoRandom
 The default constructor has a optional string parameter.
 If not provided [[CallerMemberName]](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.callermembernameattribute?view=netcore-1.1) is used.
-This makes it easy to set it up in a test method like so:

 	 PseudoRandom([CallerMemberName] string seed = null);
 	 PseudoRandom(Func<string, int> hashCodeFunc, string seed);

 #### Examples
+The use of [CallerMemberName] makes it easy to set it up in a test method like so:

 	[TestMethod]
 		public void MyTest()